instacart/formula/docs/faq.md

 After each transition, formula is re-evaluated and new event listeners are created.
 If you use an old listener you will see the following exception.
 ```
 Caused by: java.lang.IllegalStateException: Transition already happened.
-This is using old transition callback: $it.
+This is using old event listener: $it.
 ```

-### Callback is already defined.
+### Listener is already defined.
 TODO..

 ### After evaluation finished
-If a `callback` or `eventCallback` is called after the Formula evaluation is finished, you will see this exception.
+If a `onEvent` is called after the Formula evaluation is finished, you will see this exception.
 ```
 Caused by: java.lang.IllegalStateException: Cannot call this after evaluation finished.
 ```
-This can happen for a number of reasons.
-Likely, you are creating a `callback` or `eventCallback` within the `onEvent` or `events` method of your `updates` lambda for the given Formula.
-This can cause your callbacks to be scoped to a stale state instance.
-Instead, you should create your callbacks within the `evaluate` function itself, passing the data you might be using from the `onEvent` into the `State` defined for that Formula.
+This means that you called `onEvent` after `Formula.evalute` already returned `Evaluation` object.
+This can happen when you are calling `onEvent` within `transition` block.
+This is not allowed because your listener would be scoped to a stale state instance.
+Instead, you should create your listeners within the `evaluate` function itself, passing the data you might be using from the `onEvent` into the `State` defined for that Formula.
 For example, instead of:
 ```
 class TaskDetailFormula @Inject constructor(
     private val repo: TasksRepo,